 5) Petition USCIS for visas

 The employer is the party responsible for obtaining visas for their prospective international employees.
 Once again, there are various processes you must follow depending on the type of visa you wish to obtain.
 Just because you were approved for certification to hire foreign employees does not guarantee that you will receive a visa.
-You will also go through USCIS if you wish to extend an employee’s visa or change its status.
+You will also go through USCIS if you wish to extend an employee’s visa or change the visa status.

 If you want to hire a foreign employee and don’t know where to start, contact us today for a complimentary consultation.
 We can help you step-by-step from start to finish in obtaining the international talent your company needs to thrive.
-To stay on top of the latest news in business immigration, sign up for our newsletter of follow us on Facebook, where we post articles weekly on business immigration news.
+To stay on top of the latest news in business immigration, sign up for our newsletter.